 Kenneth Liske - Ph.D., M.M., B.M.; Dr. Kenneth Liske is Associate Professor of Music Education, Coordinator of the Music Teacher Education Program, and NAfME Collegiate Chapter Advisor at the University of Wisconsin Oshkosh.
-Presently in his seventeenth year at UW Oshkosh, Dr. Liske's students have become educational leaders in service throughout Wisconsin and the US.
+Presently in his eighteenth year at UWO, Dr. Liske's students have become educational leaders in service throughout Wisconsin and the US.
 Since serving as president of the Wisconsin Music Educators Association (WMEA) from 2006-2008, he has been an advocate for music and arts education through state, regional, and national initiatives of the National Association for Music Education.
-Dr. Liske is immediate past chair of the Wisconsin Society for Music Teacher Education and has previously served as research chair and higher education chair on the WMEA advisory council.
-He also instructs and helped develop the state's first university-based add-on licensure programs for general and choral music, providing professional development for experienced music educators.
+Dr. Liske is past chair of the Wisconsin Society for Music Teacher Education and has previously served as research chair and higher education chair on the WMEA advisory council.
+He instructs and helped develop the state's first university-based add-on licensure programs for general and choral music, providing professional development for experienced music educators.
 Presently, he is on the leadership team for UWO “ArtsCore,” a program that helps teachers bring the best practices of arts-integrated instruction to their classrooms.
-Dr. Liske serves as a site manager for the Wisconsin School Music Association State Music Festival and as Director of Music Education for the Badger State Girl Choir.
+Dr. Liske serves as a site manager for the Wisconsin School Music Association State Music Festival and previously served as Director of Music Education for the Badger State Girl Choir.
 He is author of Musical Elements: A Classroom Method for Handchimes, published by the Handbell Musicians of America.

 Dr. Liske's experience includes nine years in the public schools of Ohio and Louisiana teaching many areas of choral, general, and instrumental music, and specializing at the middle-level.
 As a public school teacher, Dr. Liske served in various leadership capacities in the Ohio Music Education Association.
 He has served as artistic and musical director of the Singing Collegians Showchoir of Heidelberg University (Ohio), directed the youth music program at First Methodist Church of Baton Rouge, and has been a vocal coach and musical director for high school and community theater.
 He was a member of the Toledo Masterworks Chorale.